hltcoe/concrete-java/README.md

 Using the code in your project
 ------------------------------

 Compiled java classes end up in the edu.jhu.hlt.concrete package.
-The protocol buffers generate many classes; additional technical documentation can be found in the comments of the protocol buffer definitions themselves.
+The Thrift structures generate many classes; additional technical documentation can be found in the comments of the thrift definitions themselves.